Yolka (gaffe)

-"Yolka" (йолка) was a gaffe made in 2010 by the Ukrainian president, Victor Yanukovych.
+"Yolka" (йолка) was a gaffe made in 2010 by the Ukrainian president, Viktor Yanukovych.
 During a speech, he forgot how to say "Christmas tree" in Ukrainian (ялинка), and, after a long pause, said "yolka".
 "Yolka" is close to the pronunciation of the Russian word for Christmas tree (ёлка), but not quite.
 The word became a meme criticizing Yanukovych as a "Ukrainian president who doesn't know Ukrainian".

 Gaffe

 In December 2010, Yanukovych tried to disperse protesters against his tax reform policies and used "preparing for Christmas" as the excuse to take down the tents put up.
 This was his speech during a news television interview:

 Reactions

 The clip of Yanukovych was widely spread on the internet, with netizens criticizing him as a Ukrainian president who doesn't speak Ukrainian.
 Yanukovych was made the subject of internet memes depicting him in various humorous situations with the "yolka".